jolarios96/burger/README.md

 # TODO:
  - The UI is currently very basic, and I am planning to update it more in the future.
- - Will add pictures to readme once that is done.
+ - Will add pictures to the readme once that is done.